bharathg2016/Jenkins-Zero-To-Hero/Interview_Questions.md

 A: Be prepared for answer, you need to have atleast 3-4 on top of your head, so that interview feels you use jenkins on a day-to-day basis.

+Q: Explain your current Current CI/CD Set up

+A: There are many tools, I will consider Jenkins to answer this.

+CI/CD is a process of Continuous Integration and Continuous delivery.
+In the current organization, we use GITHUB as source code repository.
+We have configured a Github webhook that triggers a Jenkins Pipeline on every commit, The Jenkins pipeline is set up with multiple stages.

+1. Build stage: Takes care of Static code anlaysis, Unit testing and Build.
+2. Test Stage: running smoke and functional tests.
+3. Deploy stage: Push artifacts to registry, prepare deployment manifests and deploy on the cluster.

+Q: How do you handle secrets:

+A: Secrets exists through out the delivery life cycle as applciation secrets,credentials, and other sensitive information should be secured, obfuscated and governed.

+* code repositories like Github,Gitlab and Bitbucket.
+* Continuous integration servers and continuous Delivery platforms- Jenkins, Bamboo, JFrog, Teamcity, Drone, Harness, Gitlab CI/CD, Circle CI and so on.
+* Cloud Providers and Conatiner Platforms - AWS , GCP, AZURE , KUBERNETES ( as keys, configuration files, and the other information).
+* Infrastructure- (SSH keys, load balancer credentials).
+* Tools- Hashicorp Vault, AWS systems manager, Azure vault...

+Q: What is your Deployment Strategy?
+Is it Blue-Green deployment or Canary Deployment?

+A: Blue-green deployment: Blue-green deployment is a technique that helps you reduce app downtime and risk by running two identical production environments: Blue and Green.
+At any time, only one of the environments is live, with the live environment serving all production traffic.
+For the example discussed here, Blue is live and Green is idle.
+Testing of a new version is conducted on the idle one.
+We use LB

+ Canary Deployment:In software engineering, canary deployment is the practice of making staged releases.
+We roll out a software update to a small part of the users first, so they may test it and provide feedback.
+Once the change is accepted, the update is rolled out to the rest of the users.
+The canary strategy offers no-downtime upgrades and easy rollbacks.

+Q: What would you do if deployed application is faulty?
+A: Since we use Blue-green deployment, it is very easy to us to roll back.

+Q: How do you do Jenkis stup, backup and scaling up?
+A: We have setup Jenkins in AWS and we have setup auto-scaling group, so this auto-scaling group takes care of scaling up , scaling down and once the EC2 is spinned, Jenkins usually use SSH to interact with the newly created node.